 Top tips for bottle feeding

-What you wished you knew before starting bottle feeding
+What you wished you knew about bottle feeding

 You need to prepare for bottle feeding.
 It requires a number of bottles as the bottle and teat needs to be clean and sterile before every feed.
 And for some mums it takes a number of different bottles before they find the teat the baby will take.
 In addition, sterilizing equipment is an advantage but not a requirement as you can sterilize in a pot of boiling water.

-Bottle feeding formula may cause constipation with a baby – so make sure you follow the instructions and use the right amount of powder when you are making up the feed.
+Bottle feeding formula may cause constipation with a baby – so make sure you follow the instructions on the formula packaging and use the right amount of powder when you are making up the feed.
 This is very important also in order to give baby the correct nutrition.